-- 1. Have a deeper understanding of labor market concepts learned in ECON 1B. - 2.
+- 1. Have a deeper understanding of labor market concepts. - 2.
 Be able to apply economic analysis to puzzles in labor economics. - 3.
 Work with and analyze datasets for statistical analysis. - 4.
 Develop a research paper on a topic related to labor economics.